peteroupc/classic-wallpaper/README.md

 - 216-color "safety palette" plus VGA palette.
 - A subset of a color palette given earlier.

-Any 16-color or 256-color repertoire that was used in a significant volume of application and video game graphics before the year 2000 is also allowed.
+Any 16-color or 256-color repertoire that was used in a significant volume of application and video-game graphics before the year 2000 is also allowed.

 Additional color palettes allowed are as follows.